GonzaloHirsch/jwt-nodejs-security/README.md

         const { username, role } = req.body;

         // New code: Do not allow USERs to change themselves to an ADMIN.
-        // Verify you cannot make yourself an admin if you are a user if ((req as CustomRequest).token.payload.role === Roles.USER && role === Roles.ADMIN) {
+        // Verify you cannot make yourself an admin if you are a user. if ((req as CustomRequest).token.payload.role === Roles.USER && role === Roles.ADMIN) {
             throw new ForbiddenError('Not enough permissions');
         }
-        // Verify the role is correct
+        // Verify the role is correct.
         else if (!Object.values(Roles).includes(role))
              throw new ValidationError('Invalid role');